A drug discovery tool, the first of its kind, is launched today in a fresh bid to revitalise the urgent search for new antibiotics.

-The team behind AntibioticDB led by Prof Laura Piddock (Univ Birmingham) and including scientists from the John Innes Centre, argue that previously discontinued agents are an untapped resource that have been overlooked by drug-development companies.
+The team behind AntibioticDB led by Professor Laura Piddock (University of Birmingham) and including scientists from the John Innes Centre, argue that previously discontinued agents are an untapped resource that have been overlooked by drug-development companies.

 They say the current state of antibiotic discovery, research and development is insufficient to respond to the urgent need for treatments of drug-resistant bacterial infections.

 The result is an online memory bank of forgotten antibiotics created by the research team in the hope this will inspire the lifesaving drugs of tomorrow.